 All you who practise alchemy, I caution you – stop, before you lose everything!
 Better late than never, as they say.
 Forever is a long time to wait for prosperity.
-Seek as you may, you will never find it here.
+Seek it as you may, you will never find it here.
 You are like Bayard the blind carthorse who boldly goes blundering on regardless, just as eager to run the cart over a huge stone and tip it over as to keep it on the lane.
 You are just like him, all those of you who practise alchemy.
-If your eyes are so short-sighted, see that your mind at least can see the way ahead, for however long you stare and however widely you scan the horizon, your voyage won’t earn you a penny and you’ll lose everything you have.
+If your eyes are so short-sighted, see that your mind at least can see the way ahead and be warned, for however long you stare and however widely you scan the horizon, your voyage won’t earn you a penny and you’ll lose everything you have.

 There was once a disciple of Plato’s who asked his master, in honest truth, as the Chimica Senioris Zadith Tabula tells us: ‘Can you tell me the name of the Secret Stone?’

 Plato answered: ‘Take the stone that men call Titanos.’